Most of the North American public define an "Atheist" is

 The terms "Noncoherent Atheist" or "Noncoherentism"

-have been suggested to cover the belief that one cannot have any
+have been suggested to cover the belief that there is no way to have a

 meaningful discussions about deities, because there exist no coherent